Friedrich Wilhelm Joseph von Schelling

 5. Positive and Negative Philosophy, and the Critique of Hegel

 Schelling has often been understood as providing the transitional ‘objective idealist’ link between Fichte and Hegel.
 By regarding Hegel’s system as the culmination of German Idealism this interpretation fails to do justice to Schelling’s real philosophical ambitions.
-Many of these insights, particularly in the later philosophy (1827–1854), directly and indirectly influenced the ideas of thinkers, like Feuerbach, Kierkegaard, Nietzsche, Heidegger, and Adorno, who were critical of Hegel’s claim to articulate a complete philosophical system.
+Many of these insights, particularly in the later philosophy (1827–1854), directly and indirectly influenced the ideas of thinkers, such as Feuerbach, Kierkegaard, Nietzsche, Heidegger, and Adorno, who were critical of Hegel’s claim to articulate a complete philosophical system.

 The differences between Hegel and Schelling derive from their respective approaches to understanding the absolute.
 For Hegel the absolute is the result of the self-cancellation of everything finite, whose mode of being is precisely to change into something different.
 Philosophy can therefore articulate the nature of the absolute by an account of how finite determinations are always transcended.
 This takes the form of the ‘negation of the negation’, in a system whose end comprehends its beginning.
 For Hegel the result becomes known when the beginning negates itself as being ‘in itself’ to becomes being ‘for itself’ at the end of the system, thus in a process in which it reflects itself to itself by becoming other to itself.
 Schelling already becomes publicly critical of Hegel while working on a later version of the WA philosophy in Erlangen in the 1820s, but makes his criticisms fully public in lectures given in Munich in the 1830s, and in the 1840s and 1850s as professor in Berlin.
 The aim of the Idealist systems was for thought to reflect what it is not — being — as really itself, even as it appears not to be itself, thereby avoiding Kant’s dualism.
 The issue between Schelling and Hegel is whether the grounding of reason by itself is not in fact a sort of philosophical narcissism, in which reason admires its reflection in being without being able fully to articulate its relationship to that reflection.
 Like Hegel, Schelling argues that it is not the particular manifestation of knowledge which tells me the truth about the world, but rather the necessity of moving from one piece of knowledge to the next.
 However, a logical reconstruction of the process of knowledge can, for Schelling, only be a reflection of thought by itself.
 The real process cannot be described in philosophy, because the cognitive ground of knowledge and the real ground, although they are inseparable from each other, cannot be shown to reflect each other.